The perfect eco- and walking-friendly hostel, easily reachable by train and bang on the South Downs Way.

 At the junction of Brook St and St John's Hill, Lewes East Sussex BN7 2BA

 Take a dip in the oldest freshwater outdoor pool in the country.

 If you're the owner of this place you can sign up for a 'Featured Owner' account so that you can add your own text, images and more...Owner Sign Up

-66 beds, divided between dormitories and private rooms and family rooms for up to 4 people, plus 2 bell tents sleeping 4–5 people, 2 standard glamping pods sleeping three (on futons) and 2 large glamping pods sleeping four (on a double futon and 2 single beds) in the grounds.
+66 beds, divided between dormitories, private rooms and family rooms for up to 4 people.
+Also 2 bell tents sleeping 4–5 people, 2 standard glamping pods sleeping three (on futons), and 2 large glamping pods sleeping four (on a double futon and 2 single beds) in the grounds.
 There is also summer camping with your own tent.

 Find a bed in a place to sleep near you

 Dormitory beds from £14.99 a night, private and family rooms from £25–£29 a night, camping pods £29–£65 a night, bell tents £39–£89 a night, camping from £13 per person.

 - Accessible Rooms

 - Camping Available